pgailinas/videoqa-representation-comparison/docs/index.md

 ## Experimental Methodology

-The experimental framework evaluates baseline VideoQA performance together with multiple autoencoder-based workflows.

-The baseline workflow answers questions using original video evidence and the Qwen2-VL-7B multimodal foundation model.

-The autoencoder workflows train self-supervised autoencoders using video evidence generated from alternative evidence preparation strategies, reconstruct video segments, and evaluate downstream VideoQA performance using Qwen2-VL-7B.

-Following development-subset experimentation, the selected autoencoder configuration is trained and evaluated using the complete NExT-QA dataset.
-This final experiment generates the project's primary performance results and enables assessment of how well the learned representations generalize across the full benchmark.

-Qwen2-VL-7B serves as the fixed VideoQA inference model throughout all experiments.
-By maintaining a consistent downstream reasoning model, the study isolates the effects of representation learning and compression while minimizing the influence of changes in model architecture.

-Experimental measurements include reconstruction quality, latent dimensionality, compression ratio, VideoQA answer quality, runtime performance, and storage efficiency.
-Baseline and autoencoder-based workflows are compared to evaluate the extent to which learned representations preserve semantic and temporal information required for accurate VideoQA reasoning.

-Evaluation results are analyzed across the NExT-QA causal, temporal, and descriptive reasoning categories, as well as the dataset's individual question types (CH, CW, TN, TP, TC, DL, DO, and DC).
-This analysis provides insight into how representation learning affects different forms of video understanding and reasoning.
+The experimental methodology compares three complementary approaches to multiple-choice Video Question Answering (VideoQA) using a common benchmark dataset and consistent evaluation procedures.

+The **Baseline Pipeline** establishes a performance reference by executing Qwen2-VL-7B directly on the original NExT-QA videos.
+This provides the benchmark against which all representation-based approaches are evaluated.

+The **Representation-Based Pipelines** replace direct video inference with compact feature representations.
+One pipeline uses pretrained CLIP video representations, while the other uses latent video representations learned through self-supervised autoencoder training.
+Both pipelines use identical CLIP text representations for the VideoQA questions and answer choices together with the same downstream multiple-choice classifier.

+Development-subset experiments are used to validate the experimental workflow, evaluate alternative model configurations, and optimize selected parameters.
+Once the experimental configuration has been finalized, the complete NExT-QA dataset is processed to generate the project's primary evaluation results.

+Performance is evaluated using multiple-choice VideoQA accuracy together with reasoning-category analysis, runtime measurements, and comparative performance statistics.
+Results from the baseline, pretrained representation, and learned representation pipelines are analyzed under identical evaluation procedures to isolate the impact of the video representation on downstream VideoQA performance.

-The objective of this work is not to develop a new VideoQA model, but rather to investigate whether self-supervised autoencoder learning can produce compact video representations that support effective downstream multimodal reasoning.
+The objective of this study is not to develop a new VideoQA model, but rather to investigate whether compact learned video representations can provide an effective alternative to pretrained representations for downstream VideoQA tasks.

 ## Notebook Design Philosophy

+The project is organized as a collection of modular notebooks, each with a well-defined responsibility within the overall experimental framework.
+This design promotes reproducibility, simplifies validation, and allows individual stages of the workflow to be developed, tested, and executed independently.

+Each notebook performs a specific task, such as baseline inference, representation generation, autoencoder training, evaluation, or experimental reporting.
+Standardized inputs and outputs enable the notebooks to operate together as complete experimental pipelines while remaining sufficiently independent to support incremental development and future extensions.

+Development notebooks are designed to execute on small subsets of the NExT-QA dataset, enabling rapid experimentation, parameter tuning, and workflow verification.
+Once an experimental configuration has been validated, the same workflow is applied to the complete dataset to generate the project's primary evaluation results.

-The notebooks are designed to be independently executable, reproducible, and suitable for both Google Colab and local Jupyter environments.
-Development notebooks support rapid experimentation using a small dataset subset, while the final experiment notebook executes full-dataset evaluation using the selected configuration.
-Each notebook produces visible outputs that validate execution progress and generated artifacts.
+The notebooks are compatible with both Google Colab and local Jupyter environments.
+Common functionality is implemented in reusable Python modules, while each notebook focuses on the experimental steps and outputs relevant to its specific role.

+This modular design supports reproducible machine learning research while also providing a structured workflow that can be extended to investigate additional representation-learning methods, multimodal models, or VideoQA evaluation strategies.

 ## Expected Contributions

-This work contributes a reproducible experimental framework for investigating self-supervised autoencoder learning within Video Question Answering (VideoQA) systems.
-The research is intended to provide insight into how compact video representations learned from unlabeled data affect downstream reasoning performance, reconstruction quality, compression efficiency, and VideoQA accuracy.
+This project contributes a reproducible experimental framework for investigating representation learning within multiple-choice Video Question Answering (VideoQA) systems.
+By combining baseline foundation-model inference with pretrained and self-supervised representation-based approaches, the project provides a controlled methodology for evaluating how different video representations influence downstream VideoQA performance.

-A primary contribution of this work is the evaluation of self-supervised video representation learning while maintaining a fixed VideoQA inference model.
-By holding the downstream reasoning architecture constant and varying only the representation-learning stage, the project enables direct analysis of how learned representations influence VideoQA performance.
+A primary contribution of this work is the direct comparison of pretrained CLIP video representations and self-supervised autoencoder representations under a common experimental framework.
+By maintaining consistent text representations, classification methods, and evaluation procedures, the study isolates the effect of the video representation itself and enables meaningful comparison between learned and pretrained approaches.

-Expected contributions include performance benchmarks comparing baseline VideoQA inference using original video evidence with VideoQA inference using autoencoder-reconstructed video evidence generated from multiple evidence preparation strategies.

-The project also contributes analysis of the relationship between representation quality and downstream task performance.
-Reconstruction quality, latent dimensionality, compression ratio, and VideoQA metrics will be examined to better understand how information preservation influences multimodal reasoning capabilities.
+The project also contributes a modular notebook-based workflow that supports reproducible machine learning experimentation.
+The workflow separates baseline evaluation, representation generation, autoencoder training, downstream inference, and performance analysis into well-defined stages that can be executed, validated, and extended independently.

+Experimental results are expected to provide insight into the effectiveness of self-supervised representation learning for VideoQA, the relative strengths of pretrained and learned video representations, and the impact of representation choice across the NExT-QA reasoning categories.

-In addition to the experimental results, the repository provides a reproducible notebook-driven research platform that supports future investigation of self-supervised learning, autoencoder architectures, video representation learning, multimodal foundation models, and VideoQA systems.
+In addition to the experimental findings, the repository provides a documented research platform that can serve as a foundation for future investigations involving representation learning, multimodal foundation models, self-supervised learning, and Video Question Answering.

 ---